djsauble/learn-gpui/book/CHAPTER_03.md

 ## Prerequisites
 - You have completed Chapter 1 and have a basic "Hello, World!"
 GPUI application running.
 - You are familiar with the concepts from Chapter 2, including `App`, `Window`, `View`, and the `Render` trait.
-- A working Rust and GPUI development environment is set up.

 ## Theory Section